yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 `yegor256/secret-repo` and place it into the `secret.xml` file right before starting a build.

-Keep in mind that every builds starts in `repo` directory, while assets are placed one folder up in the directory tree.
-This is how the directory layout
+Keep in mind that every builds starts in `/home/rultor/repo` directory, while assets are placed one folder up in the directory tree, in `/home/rultor`.
+This is how the directory layout looks:
-looks:

 {% highlight text %}
-.
-..
+/home
+  /rultor
     run.sh
     pid
     status
     stdout
     secret.xml
-repo/
+    /repo
       .rultor.yml
       pom.xml
       ...your other files...
 {% endhighlight %}

 Don't forget to add [@rultor](https://github.com/rultor) to the list of